kilianna/background-remover/help/README.md

 ## Installation and introductory information

-In order to use the microscope image processing toolkit for separating signal from noise, you will need to download the BackgroundRemover.jar file and place it in the Plugins directory, which is a subdirectory of either the ImageJ or Figi.app directory.
+In order to use the microscope image processing toolkit for separating signal from noise, you will need to download the BackgroundRemover.jar file and place it in the Plugins directory, which is a subdirectory of either the ImageJ or Fiji.app directory.
 After restarting the program, the toolkit will be readily accessible in the drop-down menu under ImageJ: **Plugins -> Background Remover**.

 The file should be imported as a single image or a stack.
 The image (or stack) must be in a 16-bit grayscale.
 By default, the plugin is run for the active window.